Codecademy/docs/content/html/concepts/tags/terms/div/div.md

 ## Definition

-The `<div>` tag represents a generic division of content.
+Represents a generic division of content.
 It has no semantic meaning, but will separate its contents from the rest of the document.

 ## Syntax